Instrumental Africans: AFC Fellowship

 • Highly motivated individuals who show commitment to bringing about positive change, and who can demonstrate their leadership potentials and/or capability

-• Interested in environmental issues and in addressing the imbalance between the global North and South
+• Interested in climate issues and in addressing the imbalance between the global North and South

 Quote-placeholder